status-im/specs/README.md

 ## Current state

-As of July 2019, we are currently in the process of documenting current specifications.
+As of August 2019, we are currently in the process of documenting current specifications.
 We are als implementing an isolated reference library for them.
 These specifications are expected to be frozen at the Status V1 launch and be used as a reference point for client implementers and security audits.